Asmita-Chotani/NLP_Paper_Implementation/README.md

-# ImagiNarrate: Building a Narrative with Images and Generated Captions}
+# ImagiNarrate: Building a Narrative with Images and Generated Captions

-# test commit

 This repo is the implementation of our NLP Project "ImagiNarrate: Building a Narrative with Images and Generated Captions", which also provides a codebase for the task of visual storytelling.